clojurecup2014/cloujera/README.md

 ## Local Setup

-1. Bring up Vagrant (elasticsearch + redis)
+1. Bring up Vagrant (elasticsearch + redis):
    `vagrant up`

-2. Compile the clojurescript
+2. Compile the clojurescript:
    `lein cljsbuild once`

-3. Start the app
+3. Start the app:
    `lein run`

-4. On the first run, visit `http://127.0.0.1:8080/burglar/go` to seed the db (it will error out ridiculously with an `IndexMissingException` if you don't do this!)
+4. On the first run, visit `http://127.0.0.1:8080/burglar/go` to seed the db (it will error out ridiculously with an `IndexMissingException` from elasticsearch if you don't do this!)

 ### Testing dockerized cloujera inside Vagrant